Expert Tips For Making Stunning Fall Wreaths

 Pin

-I determined that I wanted the decor at the bottom with the pumpkin and bow slightly off-center.
-My first step was to add long eucalyptus and fall leaf stems, facing opposite direction, while leaving a bit of space where the pumpkin would ultimately sit.
+The first step was to add the long eucalyptus and fall leaf stems, facing opposite directions, while leaving a bit of space where the pumpkin would ultimately sit.

 I love to add a bit of drama to my wreaths, so I then added a few long, narrow leaf stems.
 Some are oriented upward and drape down a bit and others are angled so that they hang below the wreath.

 From there, I added the rest of the items, tucking them into spots that needed filling.
-I made sure to leave room for the large flower blossoms, seed pod, bow and pumpkin to be added last.
+I made sure to leave room for the large flower blossoms, seed pod, bow, and pumpkin to be added last.

 I did have to wire some of the long stems that are upright to the grapevine wreath to hold them in place.
 The pumpkin was added last with a small amount of hot glue.